 When will you get your drawing?

-I’ll aim to complete and post all illustrations within three weeks of receiving payment.
+I aim to complete and post all illustrations within one month of receiving payment.